 The standard conditional offer for candidates in Engineering is A*A*A at A Level, in scientific or mathematical subjects.
 Mathematics and Physics are essential.
 It is highly desirable, but not essential, for the subjects offered to include Further Mathematics.
 See the department website for further information on college qualification preferences.

 Chemistry is also required for admission to read Chemical Engineering via the Engineering route.

 See also the University entrance requirements for general requirements for entry, qualifications and offers.

 The subject interview aims to test your ability to reason logically and your mathematical ability and scientific understanding in an engineering context.
 We realise that it is a challenge to have to ‘think through’ problems under pressure so we do our best to make you feel as much at ease as possible – and provide hints if you run into difficulties, much as we would for students in supervisions.

 Learn more about the Department of Engineering and admissions to the undergraduate course on the department and university websites.
 If you would like to practice solving problems relevant to Engineering, please see i-want-to-study-engineering.org

 Applicants invited for interview are also required to sit an at-interview written assessment.

-The Directors of Studies are Dr Steve Hoath (Part IB & IIA), Dr Rasha Rezk (Part IA), Dr Antonio Lombardo (Part IIB), Dr Frank Tietze (MET)
+The Directors of Studies are Mr Gebril El-Fallah (Part IA), Dr Jossy Sayir (Part IB), Dr Yashar Ahmadian (Part IIA), Dr Antonio Lombardo (Part IIB), Dr Frank Tietze (MET)